KaWingLee9/MyProfile/README.md

 2020-Present Ph.D. candidate of Computational Biology
 Key Laboratory of Computational Biology, Shanghai Institute of Nutrition and Health, Chinese Academy of Sciences
 2016-2020 B.S. of Biological Science
-College of Life Science and Technology, Jinan University, China
+College of Life Science and Technology, Jinan University
 2013-2016
 Guangzhou No.4 Middle School